Originally published March 19, 2020. Second revision April 27, 2020. | Russel W. Treat

 The 24/7 pipeline control room has unique constraints and requirements to support pipeline operation and safety.
 By their nature, control rooms teams generally work together in relatively confined spaces, share workspaces, and often have a constant stream of stakeholders and support personnel moving throughout the control center.

-While this information generally applies to personal hygiene, workspace hygiene, social distancing, and continued operations for the 24/7 control room, the information presented below can be used to support decision making for other critical operations.
+While the following information generally applies to personal hygiene, workspace hygiene, social distancing, and continued operations for the 24/7 control room, the information presented below can be used to support decision making for other critical operations.

 As we have collectively become educated on COVID-19, there are two critical reminders that we would like to point out:

-Then, on the other end of the scale, other individuals will have very severe symptoms, such as the elderly, individuals with underlying health conditions, and other at-risk individuals.
+On the other end of the scale, some individuals will have symptoms including fever, cough and difficulty breathing which can become severe particularly for the elderly, individuals with underlying health conditions, and other at-risk individuals.